Relieve Canker Sores Naturally and Fast (18 Easy Tips)

 • Basil

-Chewing a fresh basil leaf twice a day helps relieve the pain of a canker sore and accelerate its healing.
+Chewing fresh basil leaves twice a day can alleviate pain and accelerate healing.

 • Coconut milk